 Some touchpads have a middle mouse button and some do not.
 On touchpads that don't have a middle mouse button you can middle-click by tapping once in the top right-hand corner of the touchpad.
 You have toin the touchpad settings for this to work.

 One common shortcut is to paste selected text.
 (This is sometimes called primary selection paste.)
 Select the text you want to paste, then go to where you want to paste it and middle-click.
 The selected text is pasted at the cursor position.

-Pasting text with your middle mouse button is completely separate from the normal clipboard.
+Pasting text using middle-click is completely separate from the normal clipboard.
 Selecting text does not copy it to your clipboard.
-This quick method of pasting only works with the middle mouse button.
+This quick method of pasting only works with middle-click.

 On scrollbars and sliders, a regular click in the empty space moves by a set amount (such as one page) in the direction you clicked.
 You can also middle-click in the empty space to move to exactly the location you clicked.